-Disclaimer: The RealSimGear Add-on is still in BETA form, as such, may cause instability and/or crashes with MSFS.
-Please report any issues found to our support team via an Intercom message (the chat box on our site), or email to firstname.lastname@example.org.
+Disclaimer: Due to the dynamic nature of MSFS (they often release updates that break 3rd party add-ons), please report any issues found to our support team via an Intercom message (the chat box on our site), or email to email@example.com.
 Also feel free to join our Discord channel at: https://discord.gg/4jNRpwj for more updates and discussion.
 Do expect updates to this Add-on and/or CommandMapping files as we find/fix issues.

 While this version of our Add-on now provides for a high level of compatibility between RealSimGear hardware and MSFS, there are some known issues we are continuing to work on: